-As the country surged past 200,000 cases, the COVID-19 pandemic exposed the gaps in the country's preparedness and readiness in responding to health emergencies.
-Early lessons from our COVID-19 response indicated the need for political and financial commitments to preparedness and readiness as integral component of public health emergency plan and response.
+To date, the Philippines is still under a state of public health emergency due to COVID-19, and there has been 3.91M total registered infected cases since January 2020.
+The COVID-19 pandemic exposed the gaps in the country's preparedness and readiness to respond to health emergencies.
+Early lessons from our COVID-19 response indicated the need for political and financial commitments to preparedness and readiness as an integral component of public health emergency plan and response.